myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

 * using containers or not
 * test or production environment
-* easily reproducible or "once-a-month" issue
+* easily reproducible or a "once-a-month" issue
 * possible to use other troubleshooting tools or not
 * are application/component developers reachable or not
-* previously added instrumentation present in application code or not
+* built-in instrumentation in application available or not

-In-depth considerations of these aspects are out of scope for this document and are merely mentioned as a base for discussions which of the many available methodologies and tools to use in any particular situation; this tool is often not the best choice but may be very helpful under certain circumstances.
+In-depth considerations of these aspects are out of scope for this document and they are merely mentioned as a base for further discussions which of the many available methodologies and tools to use in any particular situation; this tool is not always the best choice but may be very helpful under certain circumstances.

 ## Byteman Installation